James McClean: Stoke City

 McClean joined Stoke City in July 2018 on a four-year contract for a fee of £5 million.
 McClean made his Stoke debut on 5 August 2018 against Leeds United.
 He scored his first goal for Stoke on 25 August 2018 in a 2–0 win against Hull City.
 In September 2018 McClean suffered a broken arm whilst on international duty with Ireland.
 McClean played 45 times in 2018–19, scoring three goals as Stoke finished in 16th place.
 McClean began the 2019–20 season playing as a makeshift left-back as Nathan Jones attempted to implement his preferred diamond formation.
 It did not work as Stoke had a poor start to the season, failing to win any of their first ten matches and Jones was replaced by Michael O'Neill in November who played McClean in his natural left-wing position.
 McClean became a key player under O'Neill and his form helped the team pick up results to move out of the relegation zone.
 He ended the campaign with seven goals from 37 appearances as Stoke avoided relegation and finished in 15th position.
 Following the end of the season he was voted Player of the Year by supporters.

+In March 2020, McClean uploaded an Instagram post in which he said he was giving his children a history lesson, while wearing a balaclava, which some viewers believed to be in reference to the Irish Republican Army (IRA).
+McClean was fined two weeks' wages by Stoke, apologised, and agreed to delete his account.
+McClean said in 2023 that he regretted the upload.

 In the 2020–21 season, McClean made 29 appearances, scoring two goals as Stoke finished in 14th position.
-During the season McClean had disciplinary problems as he breached Covid-19 protocols by going to a gym during lockdown.
+During the season McClean had disciplinary problems as he breached COVID-19 protocols by going to a gym during lockdown.
 He also angered O'Neill in March 2021 after he played for Ireland despite recovering from a foot injury.

 Return to Wigan Athletic

 On 17 August 2021 McClean re-joined Wigan Athletic on a one-year contract.
-McClean claimed he turned down Bolton Wanderers in order to sign for Wigan however Bolton Manager Ian Evatt stated this was false, Bolton had no interest in signing McClean, and McClean's agent had rung daily for three weeks begging Bolton to give him a contract.
+McClean claimed he turned down Bolton Wanderers in order to sign for Wigan.
+However, Bolton Manager Ian Evatt stated this was false; Bolton had no interest in signing McClean, and McClean's agent had rung daily for three weeks begging Bolton to give him a contract.
 On 16 October he scored twice in a 4–0 win against Bolton with the match nearly being abandoned after he scored when Bolton fans threw bottles and other objects at him, followed by Wigan fans ripping down advertising boards, the match stopping for more than 10 minutes as police dealt with the situation.
 Having been promoted as Champions, McClean signed a new one-year contract extension at the end of the 2021–22 season.
 His first goal of the new season came on 6 August 2022, in a 1–1 draw away to Norwich City at Carrow Road.